lewisl9029/toc/README.md

   vagrant ssh
   ```

-6. Build the docker container for the app via the following alias:
+6. Build the toc-dev and toc-test docker containers for the app via the following alias:
   ```
   tocb
   ```